Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Analysis of enforced local orbits on branches

-\qquad Figure \ref{starorbit_fig} (a) is the only closed local orbit with a single component of size $3$; Figure \ref{starorbit_fig} (d) shows the closed local orbits with a single component of size 2; Figure \ref{starorbit_fig} (c) shows the closed orbits with 2 components of size 1 and 2; Figure \ref{starorbit_fig} (b) for 2 components of size 1 for both.
-Notice that any configuration of a component of size $\ge 4$ is unstable, likewise any one with two components with one component of size $\ge 3$, any one with two components with both has size $\ge 2$.
-So the nine configurations in Figure \ref{starorbit_fig} gives all stable local configurations.
+Figure \ref{starorbit_fig} (a) is the only closed local orbit with a single component of size $3$; Figure \ref{starorbit_fig} (d) shows the closed local orbits with a single component of size 2; Figure \ref{starorbit_fig} (c) shows the closed orbits with 2 components of size 1 and 2; Figure \ref{starorbit_fig} (b) for 2 components of size 1 for both.
+Notice that any configuration of a component of size $\ge 4$ is unstable, likewise, anyone with two components with one component of size $\ge 3$, and anyone with two components with both has size $\ge 2$.
+So the nine configurations in Figure \ref{starorbit_fig} give all stable local configurations.
 By the time-invariance types, transitions between local configurations in different types are impossible.
 Possible transitions within each type and their minimal transition times are investigated similarly in Figure \ref{leaf_transition_ex}.
 For instance, Figure \ref{star_orbit_fig1} illustrates possible transitions from Figure \ref{starorbit_fig} $b_{1}$ to $b_{2}$.
-This shows (i).
+This shows \textbf{\eqref{I}}.

-\qquad To see (ii), suppose $S=T_{v}$ is a branch.
-Note that $v^{-}$ is the only external neighbor of $v$, so $v$ can get at most one external pull from $v^{-}$ in every 6 seconds.
+To see \textbf{(ii)}, suppose $S=T_{v}$ is a branch.
+Note that $v^{-}$ is the only external neighbor of $v$, so $v$ can get at most one external pull from $v^{-}$ in every 6 iterations.
 This makes the five unshaded local configurations in Figure \ref{starorbit_fig} impossible to appear on branches.
-For instance, consider possible transitions from the Figure \ref{starorbit_fig} $b_{4}$, which is shown in Figure \ref{star_orbit_fig2}.
-During the second transition of length 5 from the second to third column, either $v^{-}$ pulls $v$ as in the dotted bottom transition or not as in the solid upper transition.
-When $v$ blinks for the next time, none of the resulting configuration in the last column is stable.
-This shows the bottome left local configuration in Figure \ref{starorbit_fig} is impossible on branches.
-Similar arugment applies for other four unshaded local configurations in Figure \ref{starorbit_fig}.
-Thus there are exactly three possible types of closed orbit for this branch as asserted in (ii).
+For instance, consider possible transitions from Figure \ref{starorbit_fig} $b_{4}$, which is shown in Figure \ref{star_orbit_fig2}.
+During the second transition of length 5 from the second to the third column, either $v^{-}$ pulls $v$ as in the dotted bottom transition or not as in the solid upper transition.
+When $v$ blinks for the next time, none of the resulting configurations in the last column is stable.
+This shows the bottom left local configuration in Figure \ref{starorbit_fig} is impossible on branches.
+A similar argument applies to the other four unshaded local configurations in Figure \ref{starorbit_fig}.
+Thus there are exactly three possible types of closed orbit for this branch as asserted in \textbf{(ii)}.